Last updated on November 21st, 2019 at 04:58 pm

 PASSION is one of the most immediately fascinating triggers.
 With PASSION as your primary trigger, you capture widespread attention through colorful words, ideas, and actions.

-You’re naturally curious, and become utterly captivated by certain ideas or topics.
+You’re naturally curious, and become utterly captivated by specific ideas or topics.
 Yet, you don’t always let your excitement show.
-If you’re inspired by someone or something, don’t be afraid to share this excitement— it’s part of what makes your personality fascinating.
+If someone or something inspires you, don’t be afraid to share this excitement— it’s part of what makes your personality fascinating.
 Your curiosity makes

 others curious, too.